Zillot/Web-Games-App/README.md

 # Web-Games-App
-stack of games made by html and javascript
+stack of games made by html and javascript and developers